Are you’re looking to buy a new Fossil watch?

 The dial has a black background, while the markers, hands, and other details are a nice tan color which makes an almost perfect contrast.

-There are three sub-dials you see on the watch are for the chronograph and 24-hour time display function, and, a personal favorite detail of mine: the date window in between the 4 and 5 o’clock positions.
+There are three sub-dials you see on the watch are for the chronograph and 24-hour time display function, and personal favorite detail of mine: the date window in between the 4 and 5 o’clock positions.

 This watch is also water-resistant up to 100m, so there’s no problem bringing this into the shower or even for a light swim, truly a very functional watch in a beautiful package.